wharfkit/website/src/lib/docs/SessionKit/LoginPlugin.md

 ## Usage

-For application developers that wish to use a `LoginPlugin` in their application, the plugin code needs to be included in the project and then passed to either the [Session Kit](/docs/sessionkit/session-kit-factory) factory or included as part of a [Login](/docs/sessionkit/login) call.
+For application developers that wish to use a `LoginPlugin` in their application, the plugin code needs to be included in the project and then passed to either the [SessionKit](/docs/sessionkit/session-kit-factory) factory or included as part of a [Login](/docs/sessionkit/login) call.

-### Session Kit
+### SessionKit

-Passing a `LoginPlugin` to the options parameter of the [Session Kit](/docs/sessionkit/session-kit-factory) during instantiation causes every call to the [Login](/docs/sessionkit/login) method to trigger its custom logic.
+Passing a `LoginPlugin` to the options parameter of the [SessionKit](/docs/sessionkit/session-kit-factory) during instantiation causes every call to the [Login](/docs/sessionkit/login) method to trigger its custom logic.

 ```ts
 const sessionKit = new SessionKit(